 Longevity is perhaps the most important element of sustainability.
 We find it astonishing that each year hundreds of pounds of furniture is thrown in landfills and take great pride in the fact that we do not produce products that will be discarded after a few years.

 We believe our vendors should operate with integrity—this includes how they source and manufacture products as well as their role as an employer.
 While each of our vendors has their own story to tell, we realize that their collective stories contribute to our combined whole.
-Therefore, we seek out partners that share our commit to the responsible use of natural materials.
+Therefore, we seek out partners that share our commitment to the responsible use of natural materials.

 American made is important to us because it supports our commitment to the communities and environments where we do business.
 It is also about operating our business in a responsible manner—such as not shipping wood across the ocean and back for production and not sourcing products from suspect labor conditions.